xriss/fun64/art/funfont64/readme.md

 shader, take a look at the Fun64 source for an example of how that works.

-Please feel free to use and modify and republish in anyway you like the MIT license just seems the least terrible option.
+Please feel free to use and modify and republish in anyway you like, the included MIT license just seems the least terrible option.